mattermost/docs/source/developer/webhooks-incoming.rst

   # or
   curl -i -X POST --data-urlencode 'payload={"text": "Hello, this is some text\nThis is more text. :tada:"}' http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx

-If you're running cURL on Windows ensure inner double quotes are escaped with a backslash.
+If you're running cURL on Windows, ensure inner double quotes are escaped with a backslash.
 Here's an example payload on Windows:

 .. code-block:: text

   curl -i -X POST -H 'Content-Type: application/json' -d '{\"text\": \"Hello, this is some text\nThis is more text. :tada:\"}' http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx

 See `developer documentation <https://developers.mattermost.com/integrate/incoming-webhooks/>`_ for details on what parameters are supported by incoming webhooks.
 For instance, you can override the username and profile picture the messages post as, or specify a custom post type when sending a webhook message for use by `plugins <about.mattermost.com/default-plugins>`_.
-The following payload gives an example webhook that uses additional parameters and formatting options.
+The following payload gives an example webhook that uses additional parameters and formatting options:

 .. code-block:: text